AndrewCarterUK/andrewcarteruk.github.io/_posts/2015-12-07-psr-6-has-serious-problems.markdown

 ### Problem 1

+**Some of most important projects in the FIG (regarding caching) have voted against it**

+One of the first '-1' votes on the proposal at the moment is a resounding no from the Doctrine team.
+The actual comment on the [voting thread](https://groups.google.com/forum/#!topic/php-fig/dSw5IhpKJ1g) is:

+__"Unanimous -1 from Doctrine among all core developers.
+List of deficiencies too big and not pertinent to this thread."__

+The Doctrine team are the maintainers of ([according to packagist](https://packagist.org/search/?q=cache)) the most popular cache library in the PHP ecosystem.

+Guzzle and Laravel also maintain a popular cache libraries and also voted '-1'.
+In fact, many of the '+1' votes are from projects that have **nothing to do with caching**.

+It is definitely the case that member projects of the FIG should be much more careful with their '+1' votes.
+I would strongly suggest that the proposal is moved back to review or draft and the concerns of Doctrine, Guzzle and Laravel are listened to.

+### Problem 2

-The first problem is with the last two interfaces.
+The second problem is with the last two interfaces.
 They not make it clear that they are interfaces and **they also pretend to be exception classes**.
 This might provide a minor irritation to anyone implementing the interface, but to the user it should not be a problem.
 You can still catch it the same, right?

 The exception system in PHP was **designed to be extended**.
 The issue here is that there is no guarantee that a class implenting the **InvalidArgumentException** interface defined by the proposal will also extend the root **InvalidArgumentException** class defined by PHP.